-The benefit will be based on the in-network provider's negotiated charge for the eligible dental service.
+The benefit will be based on the contracting dental provider's negotiated charge for the eligible dental service or, in the case of a non-contracting dental provider, on the recognized charge.

 You should review the differences in the cost of alternate treatment with your dental provider.
 Of course, you and your dental provider can still choose the more costly treatment method.
 You are responsible for any charges in excess of what your plan will cover.